Slab tilings, flips and the triple twist: Possible values of the triple twist

 We now verify $\bt$ satisfies the desired properties.
 We will first see $\Tw_{\kappa_x}(\bt)=\Tw_{\kappa_y}(\bt)=0$.
 Without loss, we prove the first case.
 Consider $\bt_{\kappa_x}$ and refer to Figure~\ref{fig:verdeamarelo}.
 After a sequence of flips, the slabs of $\alpha$ can be made horizontal.
 Slabs from $\beta$ and $\gamma$ from floors from $(2n+1)$-th to $(4n)$-th, that is, where $\beta$ passes through $\gamma$, are transformed into vertical dominoes in $\tilde \bt_{\kappa_x}$.
 These vertical dominoes do not affect the ones from $\alpha$.
 Now, for $1\leq j\leq 2n$, the floors $j$ and $6n+1-j$ in $\tilde \bt_{\kappa_x}$ are equal, except for the vertical dominoes, which have different colors on the floor diagram.
 This means the effects on floors $j$ and $6n+1-j$ cancel.
 Thus, $\Tw_{\kappa_x}(\bt)=0$.

 We now prove $\Tw_{\kappa_z}(\bt)=\pm 2uv$.
 We will consider $\tilde{\bt}$ as a dimer covering $\bt^*$ on the graph $\cR^*$ whose vertices are centers of squares in $\tilde{\cR}$ and edges join centers of adjacent squares.
 We draw $\cR^*$ on top of $\cR$ for ease of visualization.
 We put red dots on the squares of $\cR$ painted with good colors.
 We proceed to define surfaces $\tilde S_{\beta}$ and $\tilde S_{\gamma}$ as follows.
 From the $z$-axis view, look at the first floor of $\beta$ which intersects $S_{\beta}$.
 Consider the red dots immediately above or below the red cut and draw a polygonal line joining them from left to right as in Figure~\ref{bound7}.
 Then, $\tilde S_{\beta}$ is a curtain with base this polygonal line and height $2n-1$.
 The definition of the surface $\tilde S_{\gamma}$ is analogous: we now consider red dots to the left or right of the red cut, also in Figure~\ref{bound7}.
+In Figure~\ref{bound7}, the polygonal lines of $\tilde S_{\beta}$ and $\tilde S_{\gamma}$ are dotted and the surfaces $S_{\beta}$ and $S_{\gamma}$ are represented as full lines.

 We see that if we twist one annulus of $\beta$ (resp $\gamma$) the flux across $S_{\beta}$ (resp $S_{\gamma}$) of the domino tiling in Figure \ref{bound6} changes by $\pm 1$.
 Thus, the flux across $\tilde S_{\beta}$ (resp $\tilde S_{\gamma}$) changes by $\pm 2$.
 Note that translating the new surface cuts does not change the respective fluxes.
 We do not need to be careful with orientations and signs here.
 Also, $\Tw_{\kappa_z}(\bt)$ changes by $\pm 2v$ (resp $\pm 2u$).